ParkWork5/ParkWork5.github.io/_posts/2024-07-24-RedditPowershell.md

 	5. If the program finds itself based on file name then it will delete itself and sleep for 1000 seconds
 	6. Runs the .Close method on a Mutex object.
 	7. Tries to make the process a critical process and if it fails it will sleep for 100000 seconds at a time in a infinite for loop.
 	8. I think networking communication stuff happens here but, not sure.
-MSDN docs are kinda of generic on this stuff. <mark>Insert screenshot of ssl and tcp lcient init i think</mark>
+MSDN docs are kinda of generic on this stuff.
 	9. Creates a new .bat file in %APPDATA% with a random name.
 		1. Code in .bat file looks to run it and then delete itself.(I think)
 	10. Runs the .bat file.